-Violence erupted between local and neighboring Arab states and between Israel.
-The Independence War was fought between Jews and the local Arabs who were supported militarily by all the neighboring Arab countries.
+The Israel Independence War was fought between Jews and the local Arabs who were supported militarily by all the neighboring Arab countries.

-In 1950 Jaffa was unified with Tel Aviv to become one city: Tel Aviv – Yafo.
+In 1950 Jaffa was unified with Tel Aviv to become the single city of Tel Aviv–Yafo.

-Egyptian Pharoahs transported grain from Canaan to Egypt, Jewish Kings imported wood and goods from Jaffa to Jerusalem, Assyrians imported amphora from Lesbos, Philistines imported Phoenician pottery and Arabs and Jews exported Jaffa oranges 100 years ago.
+Thanks to the natural harbors, the area of Tel Aviv was a commercial center throughout most of it thousands of years of history.
+Egyptian Pharoahs transported grain from Canaan to Egypt, Jewish Kings imported wood from Lebanon and goods from Jaffa to Jerusalem, Assyrians imported amphora from Lesbos, Philistines imported Phoenician pottery and Arabs and Jews exported Jaffa oranges 100 years ago.

 The greater Tel Aviv area including its suburbs, (called Gush Dan after the area of the tribe of Dan), numbers 3.3 million.